yvettequinby/spring-boot-kotlin-skeleton/README.md

 }
 ```

-3. Copy the resulting token.
+4. Copy the resulting token.
 Use Postman to make GET request to `/helloworld` endpoint, with the token in the Authorization header (Bearer)

+## Running Locally in Docker

+If you want to run the application within Docker, follow these steps:

+1. Run `docker-compose up -d helloworld-local --build` from the command line.
+This will build the application docker image from the docker/Dockerfile and run both the Postgres DB container and the Application container.

+### Troubleshoot Local Docker

+* Stop all webapps running outside of Docker (they might be occupying the port)
+* Stop all running Docker containers: `docker kill $(docker ps -q)`
+* Rebuild the Docker image: `docker-compose build helloworld-local --no-cache`

+## Building The Application Docker Image

+`docker-compose build helloworld --no-cache`

-## Security
+## Application Security

-Uses JWT Authentication, based partly on [this example](https://medium.com/geekculture/implementing-json-web-token-jwt-authentication-using-spring-security-detailed-walkthrough-1ac480a8d970).
+This application use JWT Authentication, based partly on [this example](https://medium.com/geekculture/implementing-json-web-token-jwt-authentication-using-spring-security-detailed-walkthrough-1ac480a8d970).

+It's a very basic implementation.

 See [here](https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter) for more detail on configuring Spring Boot security.

-NOT FOR PRODUCTION - DEMO FEATURES

-* JWT secret is currently hard-coded.
-This should be an env variable, exposed via K8s secrets

-* Users/Passwords currently hard-coded and in memory.
-Should be replaced with DB storage.
+## TODO

+* Unit Tests
+* Logging
+* Metrics